 Thread Shade Chart – $20

-We have a copy of the DMC shade card on our site to see at any time, however on screen images aren’t always that reliable.
+We have a copy of the DMC shade card on our site to see at any time, and we know that a lot of people use it on a day to day basis, however, on-screen images aren’t always that reliable, and having the read threads in your hands are a much better alternative.
 As a result one of the best tools I’ve ever picked up is a cross stitch thread card.
+We’ve even detailed why you need a DMC thread card.
 DMC (the most common thread company) do a version with thread samples ($20) including the new DMC threads, which is far superior.
+Think about getting a metallic shade card from Kreinik too ($36).

 A Good Pair Of Scissors – $30